fritz-marshal/fritz/doc/run_your_own.md

-# Spin up your own Fritz
+# Run your own Fritz

 Clone the repo from `GitHub`:
 ```bash